lematio/pdsnd_github/README.md

 Python A text editor, like Atom or Sublime and a terminal application

 ### Credits
-Credits goes to Udacity Student Studyhub that helped me alot to complete this project
+Credits goes to Udacity classroom that helped me alot to complete this project.